Char 2C: Resistance to the project

 At first, progress with the FCM 1A prototype was satisfactory.
-FCM director Moritz was assured by Renault in January 1917 that the desired 200 CV engines were reliable and would pose no danger to the project.
-Moritz then predicted that the first prototype would be ready by 1 May 1917.
+Moritz was assured by Renault in January 1917 that the desired 200 CV engines were reliable and would pose no danger to the project.
+Moritz predicted that the first prototype would be ready by 1 May 1917.
 On 10 April 1917 he still assumed that the first trials could have begun within five weeks.
-On 16 April the Nivelle Offensive failed completely, and the first use of French tanks was likewise a failure; in reaction Thomas ordered all tank production and projects to be ended.
+On 16 April the Nivelle offensive began, although it had tactical successes it failed to deal a strategic defeat on German forces and the first use of French tanks led to heavy losses (76 of the 128 combat tanks engaged were lost); in reaction Thomas ordered all tank production and projects to be ended.
 This led to an emergency alliance between Estienne and Mourret to bring about a reversal of this decision.
-When Thomas happened to visit Russia, Mourret surreptitiously ordered a restart of the tank projects.
-On his return an enraged Thomas caused Mourret to be fired, thus removing Estienne's greatest rival.
+While Thomas was visiting Russia, Mourret surreptitiously ordered a restart of the tank projects.
+On his return an enraged Thomas caused Mourret to be fired, removing Estienne's greatest rival.
 Meanwhile, there were unexplained delays in the delivery of the engines and the gearbox by Renault.
 On 5 June, FCM could only take note that the promised pieces had not arrived yet.
 On 24 June the ministry of armament complained about the situation.
-On 13 August Breton personally inquired with Renault and was informed it would take at least another three weeks.
-A possible explanation of the delays might be a deliberate decision by Renault to give priority to other projects.
-During a meeting of the CCAS on 18 October, Moritz could at last announce that trials could begin on 20 November.
+On 13 August Breton was told by Renault personally that it would take at least another three weeks.
+A possible explanation of the delays might be a decision by Renault to give priority to other projects.
+During a meeting of the CCAS on 18 October, Moritz at last announced that trials could begin on 20 November.
 In that meeting Estienne was critical of heavy tanks: "the infantry has as much need of large tanks, as it needs 400 mm cannon; it has need of small tanks, as much as it needs 37 mm and machine-guns".

 The FCM 1A

-On 17 November, director Moritz, introducing to the CCAS the forthcoming presentation of the FCM 1A prototype, explained it was a test bed that did not exactly correspond to the original "A version" specifications.
-In fact the company, in its efforts to get an actual running vehicle ready as soon as possible, had built a prototype that was largely based on the original mock-up and thus was much closer to the "B"-concept, albeit with a 105 mm gun and a petrol-mechanical transmission; the hydraulic transmission had been abandoned by the CCAS on 10 May.
-A detailed army report on the plans of January 1917 survives that can give a good impression of the qualities of the eventual prototype.
+On 17 November, Moritz, introducing to the CCAS the forthcoming presentation of the FCM 1A prototype, explained it was a test bed that did not exactly correspond to the original "A version" specifications.
+The company, in its efforts to get a vehicle ready as soon as possible, had built a prototype that was largely based on the original mock-up and so much closer to the "B"-concept, albeit with a 105 mm gun and a petrol-mechanical transmission; hydraulic transmission had been abandoned by the CCAS on 10 May.